 So, you’ve been to the loo and noticed that tell-tale spot of blood on your underwear – don’t panic.
 There are many causes of an early period – and they’re all pretty normal, so don’t worry.
-Check out the top five causes of an early period below:
+Menstrual disorders, especially in young women, are not a cause for concern.
+However, to be sure, it is better to visit a gynecologist.
+Menopause can also be reasons for early period.
+Check out the top ten causes of an early period below:

 Diet and exercise affect your hormones, and hormones control your menstrual cycle.
-If you’ve recently started a new diet or exercise regime, this may be the cause of an early period.
+If you’ve recently started a new diet or exercise regime, this may be the cause of period coming early.
+Especially quite intense and hard workouts affect our menstrual cycle.
 Drastic weight gain or weight loss can also seriously change your hormone levels and throw your menstrual cycle off balance.

 Feeling stressed comes with a whole lot of chemical changes in your body, and is a common cause for getting your period early.
+Even short-term stress, anxiety, can contribute to hormonal imbalances and can contribute to earlier periods.
 But be aware – stress can also make your period late.
 It’s just a sign of your body reacting to what’s going on in your life.

 Also, keeping Tampax on hand means you’ll be prepared if your period sneaks up on you.
 Tampax Pearl Compak are little and easy to stash in your bag.
 Plus, they use LeakGuard technology to keep you up to 100% leak free.
 So, next time your period is a week early, you can confidently go about your day without worrying about having an embarrassing period accident.
 We call that a win.